cssconf/blog-content/2015/2015-09-08_cssclasses-interview-lucie-hoehler/2015-09-08_cssclasses-interview-lucie-hoehler.md

 <div class="blog-img blog-img--left">
   ![Portrait of Lucie Höhler](lucie-hoehler-m.jpg)
 </div>
 I might have seen a tweet advertising it, or maybe an invitation on meetup.
-I was teaching myself code at that time and had already knew that [OpenTechSchool](http://www.opentechschool.org/) offers interesting (and free!) classes every now and then.
-I already had some knowledge of CSS, but it was very basic.
-To have a class with a curriculum and - most importantly - coaches whom you can ask questions was a perfect opportunity to fill in the gaps in my knowledge and to get a better, more well-structured understanding of CSS.
+I was teaching myself to code at that time and I already knew that [OpenTechSchool](http://www.opentechschool.org/) offers interesting (and free!) classes every now and then.
+I had some knowledge of CSS, but it was very basic.
+To have a class with a curriculum and - most importantly - coaches whom you can ask questions, was a perfect opportunity to fill in the gaps in my knowledge and to get a better, more well-structured understanding of CSS.
 I think it’s always a good idea to take a class or a workshop when you’re learning something new.
-This way you’re “forced” to really dedicate a whole day just for it, you have the opportunity to work together with others and get to know them, and maybe even ask some questions.
+This way you’re “forced” to really dedicate a whole day just for it and you have the opportunity to work together with others, get to know them, and ask questions.
 Plus, it’s much more fun than doing it alone!

 <span class="strong-border">What does a day at CSSclasses look like?</span>
 There are some learning materials for CSSclasses [http://cssclasses.cssconf.eu/learning-materials/] that roughly cover the day of the workshop.
 After everyone has arrived, found a seat and a nametag, the coaches make sure everyone has WiFi and an editor and a browser installed.
 There may be an introduction round where everyone can share what their expectations are and whether there’s something in particular they’d like to learn.
 The organizers may give explanations to the whole class, but mostly the attendees can work through the materials at their own pace and just ask questions whenever they want to understand something better or don’t know how to proceed.